dotnet/docs/docs/spark/how-to-guides/dotnet-spark-jupyter-notebooks.md

         .GetOrCreate();
     ```

-The notebook should look similar to the one below.
-In this case, it's in VS Code, but Jupyter Notebook and Jupyter Lab should look about the same.
+The notebook should look similar to the one in the following image.
+This example uses VS Code, but Jupyter Notebook and Jupyter Lab should look about the same.

 > [!div class="mx-imgBorder"]
 ![.NET for Apache Spark Jupyter Notebook VS Code](media/dotnet-spark-jupyter-notebooks/jupyter-notebooks-dotnet-spark-vscode.png)